ALPINE

 GIANT SLALOM

-As the name suggests, giant slalom features a bigger (longer) course than traditional slalom, with at least 30 gates.
-Considered a technical discipline, giant slalom skiers use skis that are longer than slalom skis but shorter than downhill or super-G skis.
+As the name suggests, giant slalom features a bigger (longer) course than traditional slalom, with at least 30 gates, bringing in flagged gates as are seen in every discipline outside of slalom.
+Considered a technical discipline, giant slalom skiers use skis longer than slalom skis but shorter than downhill or super-G skis.
 Giant slalom generally features two runs – held on different courses on the same ski run.
 The skier with the fastest combined time wins.

 SUPER COMBINED

 Consisting of a shortened downhill or super-G run followed by a slalom run, super combined was introduced by the International Ski Federation in 2005.
-Prior to that, the traditional combined discipline comprised one downhill run and two slalom runs.
+Before that, the traditional combined discipline comprised one downhill run and two slalom runs.
 In both forms of combined, the winner is determined by the fastest aggregate time.
-Although not technically a discipline in its own right, combined is generally referred to as the fifth alpine skiing discipline.
+Although not technically a discipline in its own right, combined is generally called the fifth alpine skiing discipline.

 TEAM EVENT